The PointGroupNRG code for numerical renormalization group calculations with discrete point-group symmetries: Introduction

 In this paper we present \verb|PointGroupNRG| \cite{pointgroupnrg}, a Julia \cite{julialang} code that implements finite point group symmetries in Anderson Hamiltonians.
 In particular, our code is designed to work with symmetries of the form $G = U(1)_\C \otimes P_\O \otimes SU(2)_\S$, where $U(1)_\C$ is the charge symmetry corresponding to particle conservation, $P_\O$ is a simply reducible finite orbital point-group symmetry, and $SU(2)_\S$ represents spin isotropy.
 These symmetries are appropriate for systems where spin-orbit interactions can be neglected and thus the orbital and spin sectors can be treated separately.
 Simply reducible point groups include common symmetries such as the cubic crystal point groups and the inversion symmetry.
 More specifically, the main features of the code are (i) the automatic construction of symmetry-adapted multiplets, (ii) tools to generate fully symmetric Anderson impurity Hamiltonians, and (iii) an iterative diagonalization procedure that exploits the specified symmetries to increase the efficiency and precision of the calculations.
+The PointGroupNRG package is open source.
+It can be downloaded from \cite{pointgroupnrg} alongside a manual, a tutorial, and scripts to build an optional precompiled version.
+In addition to the singular symmetry-handling features, it also includes modern discretization techniques.

 The paper is organized as follows.
 The first two sections are devoted to those aspects of the procedure that are most specific to our code and the type of symmetries it deals with: Section \ref{multiplets} covers the automatic generation of symmetry-adapted multiplet states and Section \ref{Hamiltonian} deals with the generation of point-group symmetric Hamiltonians.
 In Section \ref{implementation} we briefly cover the implementation of the NRG procedure, which follows the approach described in the existing published literature.
-We finish in Section \ref{Eg} by showing results for a two-orbital $E_g$ model, which highlights the advantages of incorporating discrete point-group symmetries.
+In Section \ref{Applications} we showcase the application of \texttt{PointGroupNRG} with finite orbital symmetries to a two-impurity system exhibiting RKKY interaction (Section \ref{RKKY}) and a two-orbital $E_g$ model (Section \ref{Eg}).
+Finally, Section \ref{Benchmarks} contains benchmarks that demonstrate the computational advantages of explointing orbital symmetries with \texttt{PointGroupNRG} (Section \ref{benchmarks_symmetry}) and a performance comparison of \texttt{PointGroupNRG} with another code (Section \ref{benchmarks_comparison}).